peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

  Gets the value of a parameter in this media type, such as "charset" or "format".
 * `java.util.Map<java.lang.String,​java.lang.String> getParameters()`<br>
- Gets a list of the parameters contained in this media type object.
+ Gets a list of the parameter names contained in this media type object and their values.
 * `java.lang.String getSubType()`<br>
  Gets this media type's subtype (for example, "plain" in "text/plain").
 * `java.lang.String getTopLevelType()`<br>